Ema-Ans/Manually-Making-your-Panaroma-in-python/README.md

 https://towardsdatascience.com/understanding-homography-a-k-a-perspective-transformation-cacaed5ca17

 ## For coordinates
-I used gimp to get the image coordinates.
-You can also use automatic feature detection using Harris Corners etc. You need a minimum of 4 points and the points you select should preferably be corners i.e.., where the edges intersect.
+I used GIMP to get the image coordinates, you can install it for free.
+You can also use automatic feature detection using Harris Corners etc. You need a minimum of 4 points and the points you select should preferably be corners i.e., where the edges intersect.
 It's because corners are easy to locate on other images too with higher accuracy.